How To Clean Drain Traps

 Build-up of Debris and Sediment

-Over time, drain traps can accumulate debris, soap scum, hair, and other sediment.
-This build-up can reduce water flow and lead to unpleasant odours.
-Regular cleaning is essential to prevent this issue from escalating.
+Over time, drain traps can gather all sorts of gunk—like soap scum, hair, and other bits.
+This build-up might slow down the water flow and cause smelly problems.
+Regular cleaning is key to stopping these issues from becoming bigger headaches.

 Dry Traps and Evaporation Issues